 Try reducing the amount of content on the page to just highlight the benefits of your deal or offer.
 You can also reduce the number of form fields to only ask for the information you absolutely need rather than requesting everything under the sun, including the name of their third-grade teacher.

 Understanding this metric is key to reducing “abandoned cart” rates.
 You can build a lead nurturing campaign that offers a promotion or freebie to those visitors who abandon their carts.
-This will not only reduce your CPA, but it will also drive more conversions and sales.
+This will not only reduce your CPA but will also drive more conversions and sales.

 The most cost-effective way to do this is by leveraging the right tools and resources.
 For example, AdScale is a tool that uses machine learning to automatically optimize ads and campaigns for better results and higher ROI.

 If you are worried that measuring and calculating your CPA rate will cost you more in the long run, think again.
 By leveraging the right resources and tools, such as AdScale and AI, most of the work is already done for you.

 All we focus on are sales and profits.
 For this, we should understand that the e-commerce business feels a paramount necessity to grow and expand its market share.
 So, online